OpenDSA/OpenDSA/RST/en/Glossary.rst

       Some designs make this impossible to occur.
       Other designs make it possible in an attempt to deliver greater performance.

+   static
+      Something that is not changing (in contrast to :term:`dynamic`).
+      In computer programming, static normally refers to something that happens at compile time.
+      For example, static analysis is analysis of the program's text or structure, as opposed to its run-time behavior.
+      Static binding or static memory allocation occurs at compile time.

    Strassen's algorithm
       A :term:`recursive <recursion>` algorithm for matrix